 - Distilled Spirits: 1.5 ounces (44 mL) of 80-proof distilled spirits

 In Spring 2016, the UK media reported that a pint of beer a day could protect you from heart attacks.
-The claim was refuted based on lack of rigour in the study which was funded by an Italian beer trade association.
+This claim was refuted based on a lack of rigour.
+The Italian beer trade association funded the study.